oussamakharouiche/oussamakharouiche.github.io/_projects/PPO_implementation.md

 title: "Proximal Policy Optimization Algorithms implementation"
 ---

-This project is a PPO paper implementation using Gymnasium environments, PyTorch neural networks, and Wandb for training visualization.
+This project is a PPO paper implementation using Gymnasium environments, PyTorch, and Wandb for metrics visualization.

 ---